Enhancing Security of TAS/MRC Based Mixed RF-UOWC System with Induced Underwater Turbulence Effect: Introduction

-With the noteworthy growing interest in utilizing optical technology in UWC systems, enhancement of security in the corresponding wireless framework poses a significant threat for next generation communications.
-Interestingly, underwater optical (UWO) link delivers a higher level of security because of its' extremely directional light beams \cite{lou2021secrecy}.
-However, investigation of security in RF-UOWC mixed system becomes challenging since RF link can be attacked easily by malicious eavesdropper due to its broadcasting nature.
-As a result, considering security concern, physical layer security (PLS) has been examined thoroughly in RF-UOWC systems.
-Several existing works like \cite{illi2018secrecy,illi2018dual,illi2019physical,8742387} considered mixture exponential-Gamma (mEG) distribution for the underwater links.
-In \cite{illi2018secrecy}, secrecy performance was evaluated in terms of intercept probability (IP) while authors showed the impact of using multiple antennas at relay node.
+With the noteworthy growing interest in utilizing optical technology in UWC systems, enhancement of security in the corresponding wireless framework poses a significant threat for next-generation communications. {Interestingly, optical link delivers a higher level of security because of its' extremely directional light beams \cite{9353550}.
+However, investigation of security in RF-optical based mixed system becomes challenging since RF link can be attacked easily by malicious eavesdroppers due to their broadcasting nature.
+As a result, considering security concerns, physical layer security (PLS) has been examined thoroughly in RF-UOWC and RF-FSO systems.
+Although RF-FSO mixed system has been studied in \cite{lei2017secrecy,islam2020secrecy,lei2020secure}, it differs from mixed RF-UOWC system due to their variety of turbulence effects in the optical links.} Several existing works like \cite{illi2018secrecy,illi2018dual,illi2019physical} considered mixture exponential-Gamma (mEG) distribution for the underwater links.
+In \cite{illi2018secrecy}, secrecy performance was evaluated in terms of intercept probability (IP) while authors showed the impact of using multiple antennas at the relay node.
 Deploying amplify-and-forward (AF) relaying technique, secrecy characteristics including RF system parameters and water turbulence were analyzed in \cite{illi2018dual} where RF link experiences Nakagmi-$m$ fading model.
 Authors in \cite{illi2019physical} showed the advantages of diversity order utilizing selection combining (SC) and maximal-ratio-combining (MRC) at receiver for regenerative mixed RF-UOW network.
 They also proved that multiple antenna diversity establishes secure communication by increasing data speed in RF links.
 But mEGG distribution is the most versatile model that also incorporates mEG scenario.
-As a result, assuming mEGG model for UOWC link, \cite{badrudduza2021security} investigated the PLS and proposed the consideration of air bubble sizes and temperature gradients in underwater environment being crucially important due to the enhancement of secrecy performance.
+As a result, assuming mEGG model for UOWC link, \cite{badrudduza2021security} investigated the PLS and proposed the consideration of air bubble sizes and temperature gradients in the underwater environments being crucially important due to the enhancement of secrecy performance. {It should be noted that \cite{lei2020secure} is the only work that investigated PLS of RF-FSO based mixed system with transmit antenna selection (TAS) scheme over the RF link.
+Interestingly, they claimed that increasing the number of antennas would not greatly improve the secrecy performance.}